smy1/swlab/README.md

    - [sbr-sync-3videos.py](https://github.com/smy1/swlab/blob/main/script/sbr-sync-3videos.py) This script displays one video on the left and two (downsized) videos on the right (one on top and the other at the bottom) so that we capture parents' shared reading behaviour from three different angles. (_Note_: _SBR_ stands for shared book reading)
    - [sbr-sync-2videos.py](https://github.com/smy1/swlab/blob/main/script/sbr-sync-2videos.py) This script is a 2-video version of the _sbr-sync-3videos_ script (because sometimes the third camera failed to record).
    - [solo-sbr-video.py](https://github.com/smy1/swlab/blob/main/script/solo-sbr-video.py) This script adds an additional chunk of codes to the _sbr-sync-2videos_ script to crop one of the videos.
 It renders an audio file and two videos: one for each reading condition. (_Note_: _solo_ stands for solo-reading condition)

->[!NOTE]
->When syncing the videos, I rely on the name of the videos, which contains the minute and second at which the video recording was taken.
-In some cases, there could be a video recording that started at the 59th minute (e.g., 09:59am) and the other recordings that started in the next hour (e.g., 10:00am, 10:01am, etc).
-For now, we have to manually change the "00" in the file name to "60" so that the "59" recording is placed before the "00" recording.
-I might improvise the code to deal with this problem in the future.

 ### 3. Transcribe audio files
 The [script](https://github.com/smy1/swlab/blob/main/script/audio2xlsx.ipynb) transcribes an audio file using Whisper from OpenAI (This part of the code was not written by me - my lab manager, Yingyu Chen, found it online), then exports the transcript into an excel file.